 What to eat

 Restaurant choices in the Crossroads make up an eclectic gallery all their own.
-History is served at delightfully reimagined venues like The Rieger and Fiorella’s Jack Stack Barbecue.
-Not a carnivore?
-Café Gratitude is a must for veggie lovers thanks to its 100-percent organic vegan fare.
-Sample what’s cooking from celebrity chefs Lidia Bastianich (of Lidia’s Kansas City) and Michael Smith (of Michael Smith Restaurant and Extra Virgin).
+Café Gratitude is a must for veggie lovers thanks to its 100-percent organic vegan fare, while celebrity chefs Lidia Bastianich (of Lidia’s), Michael Corvino (of Corvino Supper Club & Tasting Room and Ravenous) and Michael Smith (of Farina) help keep KC on the culinary map.

 Take your taste buds on a world tour at Baramee (modern Thai), Affäre (modern German plates) or Grünauer (Austrian-German cooking).
 Or hit up Town Topic, a classic American diner that’s been open 24/7 since 1937.

 Thirsty?
 Libations of the vine are paramount at Tannin Wine Bar + Kitchen while The Jacobson constructs crowd-pleasing craft cocktails (and delicious food to boot).
 Messenger Coffee Co. has the pick-me-up you need to keep your day going with drinks made using freshly roasted beans.

 Can't decide?
 Choose between seven different rotating dining concepts at Parlor, a stay-and-play food hall open seven days a week.